snawiti/airbnb-clone-project/README.md

 - A **Payment** is linked to one **Booking**, representing the financial transaction.

 This relational structure supports all the essential functionalities of a booking platform while allowing for scalability and data integrity.

+## 🧩 Feature Breakdown

+The Airbnb Clone project includes a set of core features that simulate the essential functionality of a real-world booking platform.
+These features ensure both hosts and guests have a complete and seamless experience across the platform.

+### 👤 User Management
+Users can sign up, log in, and manage their profiles.
+Depending on their role (guest or host), they can either book properties or list new ones.
+Authentication ensures secure access and personalized experiences.

+### 🏠 Property Management
+Hosts can list properties by providing details such as location, description, pricing, and images.
+They can also edit or remove listings as needed.
+This feature allows for a flexible and scalable inventory of properties.

+### 📅 Booking System
+Guests can check availability, select dates, and book properties directly through the platform.
+This system calculates the total price and ensures that overlapping bookings are prevented.

+### 💳 Payment Integration
+Simulated or real payment processing allows users to securely pay for bookings.
+This feature supports confirmation emails, receipts, and payment status tracking.

+### 💬 Review System
+After completing a booking, guests can leave ratings and comments on properties.
+Reviews help future guests make informed decisions and encourage quality service from hosts.

+### 🔍 Search and Filtering
+Users can search for properties based on location, date, price range, and amenities.
+Filters improve discoverability and enhance the overall user experience.

+### 📱 Responsive Design
+The application is fully responsive, offering seamless navigation on desktops, tablets, and mobile devices.
+This ensures accessibility for users on any device.

+### 🔐 Security Features
+The project includes hashed passwords, authentication checks, role-based access control, and secure API endpoints.
+These measures protect both user data and the system from unauthorized actions.

+### 🚀 CI/CD Integration
+With GitHub Actions or a similar pipeline, the project supports automated testing, builds, and deployment.
+This increases development speed and reduces human error.